switch-ch/cloudservice-owncloud/source/cesnet/architecture.rst

 **StartServers** directive is set quite high too.

-PHP is set up with `Zend OPcache`_ module for better overall performance and `mod_xsendfile`_, which is being used for faster file downloads.
+PHP is set up with `Zend OPcache`_ module for better overall performance and `mod_xsendfile`_, which is being used for faster file downloads (also enables pause/resume of downloads).

 Open Ports: